themesberg/volt-bootstrap-5-dashboard/README.md

 gulp build:dist
 ```

-This will generate a folder `dist` which will have minified CSS, Html and Javascript.
+This will generate a folder `dist` which will have minified CSS, HTML and JavaScript.

 ## Documentation
 The documentation for Volt is hosted on our [website](https://themesberg.com/docs/volt-bootstrap-5-dashboard/getting-started/quick-start/).